Benjas333/RussianRoulettePy/README.md

 - Maybe add global score using env variables.
 - GUI Program (just to visualize the files you're gonna lose before losing them LMAO).
 - Some day I'll make this shit a videogame (probably wouldn't use Python).

+## Contributing
+Idk.
+If you want so.

+## License
+Idk.
+This code is trash.
+Credits to the meme author who inspíred me to do this 🗿.